 We used maximum entropy niche modelling approach, as implemented in the MAXENT version 3.3.3k to describe environmental suitability, potential feral hog distributions and estimate the past distribution considering the environmental conditions.
 The method considers the requirement of the species based on the presence and on the set of environmental variables (Phillips et al. 2006), providing environmental variable response curves indicating how each variable affects the predicted distribution (Phillips and Dudík 2008).
 We ran Maxent under the 'auto-features' mode and the default settings, with 10-fold replicates generated by bootstrap (Phillips and Dudík 2008).
 The logistic output was used (habitat suitability on a scale of 0-1), with higher values in the Environmental Suitability Map (ESM) representing more favorable conditions for the presence of the species (Elith et al., 2006; Phillips & Dudík, 2008).
-For binary potential distribution maps (suitable/unsuitable), we applied the Minimum Training Presence (MTP) as a threshold value for model, because it is the most conservative threshold, identifying the maximum possible predicted area, while still maintaining a zero-omission rate for both training and test data.
+For the S. scrofa potential distribution binary maps (suitable/unsuitable), we applied the Minimum Training Presence (MTP) as a threshold value for model, because it is the most conservative threshold, identifying the maximum predicted area possible while still maintaining a zero omission rate for both training and test data.

 The model was developed using 69 occurrence points (sampling units with S. scrofa presence) (Table S1) and ten (10) environmental variables (landscape descriptors).
 The program was configured to use 80% of occurrence data (56 points) for training and 20% (13 points) for test.
 The final models for feral pigs were based on the mean of the 10 replicated models.
-For the projection of the model to the past, to before the PA implementation, we used a 1988 land cover map (Fig. 1A).
+For the projection of the model to the environmental conditions of the past, before the PA implementation, we used a 1988 land cover map (Fig. 1A).
 The Area Under Curve (AUC) of the Receiver Operating Characteristics (ROC) analysis was used as a measure of model performance (Fielding and Bell 1997; Manel et al. 2001; Peterson et al. 2007; Phillips et al. 2006).
-For comparative purposes, the resulting ESM images (2010 model and 1988 past projection), with continuous values from 0 to 1, were reclassified into five environmental suitability zones, (1) an Unsuitable Zone (USZ; value pixel suitability < Minimum Training Presence, MTP), (2) a Low Suitability Zone (LSZ, value pixel suitability between MTP value and 0.25), (3) an Intermediate Suitability Zone (ISZ, value pixel suitability between 0.25 and 0.50), (4) a High Suitability Zone (HSZ, value pixel suitability 0.50 and 0.75), and (5) a Very High Suitability Zone (VHSZ, value pixel suitability > 0.75).
+For comparative purposes, the ESM images resulting (2010 model and 1988 past projection), with continuous values from 0 to 1, were reclassified into five environmental suitability zones, (1) an Unsuitable Zone (USZ; value pixel suitability < Minimum Training Presence, MTP), (2) a Low Suitability Zone (LSZ, value pixel suitability between MTP value and 0.25), (3) an Intermediate Suitability Zone (ISZ, value pixel suitability between 0.25 and 0.50), (4) a High Suitability Zone (HSZ, value pixel suitability > 0.75).

-Additionally, in order to quantify the spatial similarity between the model (2010) and its projection to the past (1988), we used Fuzzy index for continuous ESM, and Kappa index for binary maps (suitable/unsuitable).
+Additionally, in order to quantify the spatial similarity between the model (2010) and its projection into the past (1988), we used Fuzzy index for continuous ESM, and Kappa index for binary maps (suitable/unsuitable).
 Both indices were implemented in Map Comparison Kit software, version 3.2.3 (Visser & Nijs 2006) and express the pixel similarity for a value between 0 (fully distinct) and 1 (fully identical).